-FTD imposes a severe economic burden on persons diagnosed and their families — a burden we are only now beginning to quantify and understand.
+FTD imposes a severe economic burden on persons diagnosed and their families — a burden that has only been exacerbated by the COVID-19 pandemic.
 AFTD offers Comstock Grants as direct assistance to people in the FTD community.
 AFTD proudly provided our community more than $200,000 in Comstock Grants during the last fiscal year.

 We know how difficult it can be for care partners to meet their own needs while caring for a loved one at home.
-Comstock Respite Grants help full-time, unpaid care partners arrange short-term daytime or overnight care for loved ones diagnosed with FTD.
+Comstock Respite Grants help full-time, unpaid care partners attend to their own emotional, psychological and physical well-being.
 The maximum annual grant is $500/family.
 Recipients may use the funds on respite care, mental health support, or self-care (yoga, exercise class) that best meets their needs.
 There are few requirements other than being the full-time, unpaid care partner to a loved one who has a documented diagnosis of FTD.

 Quality of Life Grants

 This Grant helps people living with FTD access services or supports to improve their quality of life.
 Applicants with a documented FTD diagnosis may apply to receive a $500 VISA gift card that can be used, with the support and supervision of a primary care partner as necessary, for the goods or services of their choosing.
 Individuals may apply once per AFTD fiscal year (July 1 – June 30).

 AFTD was proud to be able to provide persons living with FTD more than $100,000 in Comstock Quality of Life Grants during the last fiscal year.